tellor-io/telliot/docs/contributing.md

+---
+description: Process of contributing to the project.
+---

 # Contributing
-This document explain the process of contributing to the project.

 ## Philosophy
 - The philosophy is borrowing much from UNIX philosophy and the golang programming language.Each sub command should do one thing and do it well